-6 Effective Ways to Improve Your Communication in the Workplace
+6 Effective Ways to Improve Communication in the Workplace

-It goes without saying your communication has a direct impact on the quality of your employee’s teamwork.
+It goes without saying communication has a direct impact on the quality of your employee’s work.

 Yet the tricky part is understanding how to get your point across to your employees without ever feeling like you’re lost in translation.

-Here are a few ways to kickstart your communication skills within the workplace:
+Here are a few ways to kickstart your communication skills in the workplace:

 1.Have an Open-Door Policy